VivaaindreanNg/django-mini-project/README.md

 # Django Mini Project
 A mini project of implementing basic CRUD functionalities using Django framework.

-It should contain the following:
+## Steps to reproduce in your local:

 ### Installing